Cato the Younger: Return from Cyprus

 By the time Cato returned from Cyprus, Clodius and Pompey had turned on each other and Cicero had been recalled from exile with Pompey's support.
 Cicero's gratitude and debt to Pompey had him support Pompey's ambitions: shortly after his return, Cicero proposed a prestigious and wide-ranging grain commission and proposed extraordinarily long supplicationes for Caesar's Gallic victories.
 Cato also divorced his loving wife Marcia so he could – with her father's consent – marry her to his friend, Quintus Hortensius, in part to cement an alliance.

-By 56 BC, the triumviral coalition was "in a shambles".
+By 56 BC, the triumviral coalition was faring poorly.
 With Pompey attacked both by the conservative Cato-aligned senators and by Clodius – who was himself an independent operator – Pompey was forced to double down in his alliance with the other triumvirs.
 Added was the threat of Caesar's replacement in Gaul, setting up the renewal of the triumviral coalition at the Luca Conference: Caesar would, for Pompey, bring Clodius to heel; both Pompey and Crassus would receive prestigious military commands following a dual consulship; and Caesar would be renewed in Gaul.
-Without the ability to win elections outright, the three allies decided on chaos: "by desperate postponement of the elections into the following year... an interregnum would weaken the leadership of the opposition... [allowing] Crassus and Pompey to hope for more favourable results".
+Without the ability to win elections outright, the three allies decided to postpone the elections into the new year, force the election of an interrex, and hopefully in the chaos secure consulships for Pompey and Crassus.

 The consuls of 56 BC resigned without replacement at the close of their terms; the republic started 55 BC without magistrates.
 At untimely elections in late January marred by mob violence, Cato supported Lucius Domitius Ahenobarbus, his brother-in-law.
 After the triumvirs distributed bribes and used violence to force the other candidates from the elections, Pompey and Crassus were elected consuls for 55 BC and took office immediately.
 At those elections, Cato stood for the praetorship against Publius Vatinius; he secured support among the initial voters, so Pompey interrupted the elections to give more bribes and remove known Catonian voters.
 Vatinius was then elected.

 At the debate that year about the lex Trebonia to grant Crassus the province of Syria so he could fight a war of choice against the Parthian Empire, Cato again repeated his tactic of filibustering until his opponents had him arrested so he could claim to be poorly treated.
-To avoid the a repeat of this embarrassment, at later debates, his attendance was barred by armed mobs.
+To avoid a repeat of this embarrassment, at later debates, his attendance was barred by armed mobs.
 He tried similar obstructive tactics against the lex Licinia Pompeia to extend Caesar's command, but again failed.
 At this time, Plutarch reports – if not an injection of imaginative foreshadowing – that Cato moved to split Pompey from Caesar rather than opposing the united triumvirate.
 At the end of the year, Pompey was to assume his command in Spain but decided against tradition to stay near Rome and govern entirely through his legates.